UniconLabs/midPoint-cloud-csv-connector/README.md

  of the existing CSV connector and only differs on where and how the CSV file is exported.

+Created by Unicon Inc. for the University of Wisconsin Madison, using the CSV Connector created by Evolveum.

 Currently, it supports these cloud services only:
 - AWS S3